 Land Use and Zoning

-Outside of New York City, in Westchester County and the Hudson Valley region, we represent owners and developers on a variety of land use matters, including zoning amendments, site plan approvals, subdivision approvals, special permits, variances, easements, and local industrial development agency financing.
+Outside of New York City, in Westchester County, the Hudson Valley region and Long Island, we represent owners and developers on a variety of land use matters, including zoning amendments, site plan approvals, subdivision approvals, special permits, variances, easements, and local industrial development agency financing.
 We also counsel clients on zoning due diligence to help them evaluate redevelopment options for properties they own, invest in, or acquire.